davida26/davida26.github.io/_posts/2016-03-27-setting-up-https-ssl-on-github-pages.md

 We are at the dawn of a new age where the once expensive SSL's are now attainable for personal/small projects.
 So sign up and add your domain.
 CloudFlare will begin looking up your DNS Records and populate all the information it needs.

-Note: I am assuming that you already had your site loaded and working under a domain.
-If you did not then you might want to do that first.
+**Note:** I am assuming that you already had your site loaded and working under a domain.
+If you did not then you might want to do that first aka Step 1.

 #### 3. Make sure your config.yml file is ready for https and any relevant assets